DelaneyDesign Home Page

 Initial consultation and discovery

 The initial consultation will act as a “discovery” phase, during which the primary goal is to determine the purpose and scope of your web site project and to map out the process we will undertake.
-We’ll discuss what your ideas and needs are for a web site as well as your expectations of how it will help your business grow.
-This discussion will also include basic topics like your domain name, web hosting solutions, and what the basic structure of your site might include.
+We’ll discuss what your ideas and needs are for a web site.
+This discussion will include basic topics like your domain name, web hosting solutions, and what the basic structure of your site might include.
 We’ll talk about what Delaney Design will be responsible for and what you, as the client, will be responsible for.
-And of course, we’ll talk about costs.
+Following this initial consultation, Delaney Design will submit a rough estimate of cost based on page count and desired features.

 Client research and planning

-The purpose of this phase is to research and answer any specific questions that arose during the discovery phase, as well as to address the following tasks:
+The purpose of this phase is to answer any specific questions that arose during the discovery phase, as well as to address the following tasks:

 We will meet again, if needed, to discuss and review the results of this research.
 Reviewing these details will help establish the scope of the site and provide design direction.